Long-Run Aggregate Supply

 At this point employees are working overtime and more are being hired.
 Suppliers are having trouble meeting the company’s increased demand.
-The forces of an increase in demand and a decrease in the available supply of inputs has pushed the production cost higher, which shifts the short-run aggregate supply curve (SRAS) to the left, to SRAS2
+The forces of an increase in demand and a decrease in the available supply of inputs have pushed the production cost higher, which shifts the short-run aggregate supply curve (SRAS) to the left, to SRAS2

 .
-Eventually a new long-run equilibrium is reached, resulting in the same production as before, QLR
+Eventually, a new long-run equilibrium is reached, resulting in the same production as before, QLR

 , but a higher price level, PL3